 - Are we worried since this is the person we chose and we didn’t recognize the pathology that means there is something wrong with us?

-- Are we worried the problem is us and if we don’t keep trying, he or she is just going to be happy with someone else?
+- Do we worry the problem is us and if we don’t keep trying, he or she is just going to be happy with someone else?

 - Are we worried about the time investment?